 - The site of the primary tumour in the lung.

 - The type of cancer.

 - The stage of the cancer (how large the cancer is and whether it has spread).

 The types of treatment regimes for SCLC and NSCLC can be very different.

 You should have a full discussion with a specialist who knows your case.
-They will be able to give the pros and cons, likely success rate, possible side-effects and other details about the various possible treatment options for your type of cancer.
+They will be able to give the pros and cons, likely success rate, possible side-effects and details about the possible treatment options for your type of cancer.

 You should also discuss with your specialist the aims of treatment.
 For example: